 This is a translation of the Swedish original.
 In case of any inconsistency between the Swedish and English version, the Swedish version shall prevail.

-Section 1 Name of bank
+Section 1 Company name of bank

-The name of the Bank is Svenska Handelsbanken AB.
+The company name of the Bank is Svenska Handelsbanken AB.
 The Bank is a public limited liability banking company (publ).

 Section 2 Registered office